 Program Director, Air Boss, ATC Coordinator

-This site is in uncontrolled airspace - a Program Director or an Air Boss is not required
+This site is in uncontrolled airspace - a Program Director or an Air Boss is not required supervision to another person at this site.
+THESE RULES ARE SPECIFIC TO THIS SITE.

 RPIC - RPAS Pilot in command